Title

 Migration and Site Building

-UWEC had a fully-functional, custom CMS.
-One of the primary jobs of our dev team was to migrate all of the content out of both webpages and custom components into a new, open-source CMS (Drupal), while minimizing the amount of time needed for manually migration.
+UWEC had a fully-functional, custom CMS built and maintained in-house.
+One of the primary jobs of our dev team was to migrate all the site's content — both standard pages and custom components — into a new, open-source CMS (Drupal), while minimizing the amount of manual migration work required of the UWEC team.

 We had a partner who had our campus‘ best interests in mind at all times